Epilepsy in later life

 Epilepsy can sometimes follow a diagnosis of dementia or after a stroke.
 As more people live longer with these conditions, more older people will develop epilepsy.

 Having a diagnosis of epilepsy in later life can hit you hard especially if you have always been healthy and active.
-Losing your driving licence and having to rely on others for the time being can affect self-esteem and confidence.
+Losing your driving licence and having to rely more on others can affect self-esteem and confidence.

 Our Epilepsy and later life publication pulls together information specifically aimed at older people to help you understand epilepsy and make the most of your treatment.